PaulPloumhans/fullstack-app-deployment/docs/infrastructure.md

-# Udacity Full Stack javascript developer - Hosting a Full-Stack Application
+# Udacity Full Stack javascript developer - Hosting a Full-Stack Application - Infrastructure description

-# Infrastructure description
+## AWS Resources used

 The infrastructure uses different AWS Services:
     Amazon Relational Database Services (RDS) for a Postgres database Elastic Beanstalk (EB) to host the backend API, and S3 to store media (i.e. images) S3 for static hosting of the frontend files

-# AWS Resources used

-## Region

 All AWS resources used are hosted in the the EU (Frankfurt) region.